jmriosal/peft-sparta/README.md

 )
 ```

-This SpaRTA adapter was trained formating the input sentences to be classified with the *input_template* (see *model.template* below), which included the task instruction.
+This SpaRTA adapter was trained formating the input sentences to be classified with the *input_template* (see *model.template* below), which included a task instruction.
 This ensures that during inference the same formatting is used on the inputs to be classified.

 ```python